ersheff/IMS322-Docs/docs/js/data-types.md

 7. [BigInt](#bigint)
 8. [Symbol](#symbol)

-For this class, you will be working directly with the first four - _Number_, _String_, _Boolean_, and _Object_.
+For this class, you will be working primarily with the first four - _Number_, _String_, _Boolean_, and _Object_.

-You should also know about the _Null_ and _Undefined_ types since they may appear in error messages when troubleshooting.
+You should also be familiar with the _Null_ and _Undefined_ types, as they may appear in error messages during troubleshooting.

-The _BigInt_ and _Symbol_ types are a bit more esoteric and will likely not be relevant to your work in this class, though they are included below for comprehensiveness.
+The _BigInt_ and _Symbol_ types are a bit more esoteric and likely will not be relevant to your work in this class, but they are included below for completeness.

 ## Number